We may earn affiliate commissions for the recommended products. Learn more.

 Number of LEDs:1000

-One of the things I liked about the HigherDOSE Full Body Red Light Mat is that it comes with four therapy sessions.
-If you need a quick boost, you can use the 20-minute mode and potentially improve your mood and restore your energy.
-For unwinding, the company recommends 30–40 minutes to ease muscle tensions.
-At last, the 60-minute mode may be perfect for a full-body reset.
+One of the things we liked about Full Body Red Light Mat is that it comes with four therapy sessions.
+If you need a quick boost, you can use the 20-minute mode to potentially improve your mood and leave you feeling more energized.
+For unwinding, the company recommends 30–40 minutes to help ease muscle tensions.
+At last, the 60-minute mode is designed for a longer, full-body relaxation session.

 5. MitoQUAD Wavelength Belt – the best red light therapy for focused healing